EndPointCorp/end-point-blog/2021/10/vue-graphql-integration-apollo-client.md

 };
 ```

-Once this configuration is in place, you can create a `.gql` or `.graphql` file, and import it directly into your javascript files:
+Once this configuration is in place, you can create a `.gql` or `.graphql` file, and import it directly into your JavaScript files:

 ```js
 import MY_QUERY from "./my-query.gql";